 German automobile major Audi has invented a new way to produce e-diesel from CO2 and Water.
 The company’s research team in Dresden produced the first batch of the fuel a few days ago.

 The German government has welcomed the new technology by addressing the initiative as a huge success for sustainability research.
-Federal Minister of Education and Research Prof. Dr. Johanna Wanka who put first five liters into her official car, an Audi A8 3.0 TDI said, “This synthetic diesel, made using CO2, is a huge success for our sustainability research.
+Federal Minister of Education and Research Prof. Dr. Johanna Wanka, who put the first five liters into her official car, an Audi A8 3.0 TDI, said, “This synthetic diesel, made using CO2, is a huge success for our sustainability research.
 If we can make widespread use of CO2 as raw material, we will make a crucial contribution to climate protection and the efficient use of resources.”

-To produce e-diesel Audi has partnered with Dresden Energy Technology Corporation, which operates according to the power‑to‑liquid (PtL) principle and uses green power to produce a liquid fuel.
+To produce e-diesel, Audi has partnered with Dresden Energy Technology Corporation, which operates according to the power‑to‑liquid (PtL) principle and uses green power to produce a liquid fuel.
 Audi has been active in the development of CO2‑neutral fuels since 2009.

 A visual infographic released by Audi explains the steps in detail.

 This synthetic fuel is free from sulfur and aromatic hydrocarbons, and its high cetane number means it is readily ignitable.
-The company has also partnered with France based Global Bioenergies to conduct joint research on the synthetic manufacture of Audi e‑gasoline.
+The company has also partnered with France-based Global Bioenergies to conduct joint research on the synthetic manufacture of Audi e‑gasoline.